SCHOLARSHIPS |SAT & ACT | ISEE | HSPT | EXAM DATES

 When should I apply for scholarships?

-Most scholarships start accepting applications in January with the majority being due in March or April.
-We recommend that you start early identify scholarships for which you qualify and create a calendar with the due dates, list of requirements, and essay topics you may need to address.
-Often you can use parts of your college essays!
+Most scholarships start accepting applications in January, with the majority being due in March or April.
+We recommend that you start early to identify scholarships for which you qualify and create a calendar with the due dates, list of requirements, and essay topics you may need to address.
+In many cases, you can use parts of your college essays!
 Don’t forget to check for scholarships given by local organizations and businesses.

 What if I don’t know where I am going to college?